Post

 GTK has been a portable framework to build desktop apps.
 Thus, its C# binding GTK# enables cross platform apps.

 MonoDevelop used GTK# on all platforms initially, and gradually (in Xamarin Studio phase) started to utilize xwt to utilize native controls.
 Its successor Visual Studio for Mac uses both GTK# and Xamarin.Mac bits (I think).
+Before its end-of-life, Microsoft was able to port Visual Studio for Mac fully to Xamarin.Mac, which was a great achievement.

 Mono’s GTK# wrapper is GTK 2 compatible and not yet upgraded to support GTK 3.
-To explore the full potential of GTK 3, you need to use the NuGet package from a new repo has been created by a MonoGame maintainer Harry which fills the gaps.
+To explore the full potential of GTK 3, you need to use the NuGet package from a new repo created by a MonoGame maintainer Harry which fills the gaps.

 Windows Forms